 - Level 1 the student meets with the faculty member.
-If the issue is not resolved, the student proceeds to the next level - Level 2 the student meets with the appropriate academic dean.
-If the issue is still unresolved, the student proceeds to the next level. - Level 3 the student meets with Dr. Aigner Holmes at (609) 343-5098 or aholmes@atlantic.edu, who will forward the case on to the Academic Standards Policies & Procedure Committee.
+If the issue is not resolved, the student proceeds to the next level. - Level 2 the student meets with the appropriate academic dean.
+If the issue is still unresolved, the student proceeds to the next level. - Level 3 the student meets with Alonna Brown, (609) 343-5098 or abrown@atlanticcape.edu, who will forward the case on to the Academic Standards Policies & Procedure Committee.
 This committee will make its recommendation to the Vice President of Academic Affairs who then renders a binding decision.